-The NAPP Division Properties are located in Pennsylvania and Maryland, approximately 70 miles southeast of Pittsburgh and 120 miles west of Pennsylvania's capital city of Harrisburg, within the Northern Appalachian coal-producing region of the eastern USA.
+The NAPP Division Properties are located in Pennsylvania and Maryland, approximately 60 miles southeast of Pittsburgh and 120 miles west of Pennsylvania's capital city of Harrisburg, within the Northern Appalachian coal-producing region of the eastern USA.

-Two active underground mines and two active surface mines exist in Somerset County, Pennsylvania and another active underground mine is in Garrett County, Maryland.
+Two active underground mines and one active surface mine exist in Somerset County, Pennsylvania and another active underground mine is in Garrett County, Maryland.
 The division office is in Friedens, Pennsylvania.
 The coal resource properties consist of approximately 36,500 acres of mineral and/or surface control located in Somerset County, Pennsylvania and Garrett County, Maryland.
-The properties are located on portions of eleven United States Geological Survey (USGS) quadrangles and generally consist of a complex assemblage of owned and/or leased tracts that range from a few acres to several hundred acres in size.
+The properties are located on portions of ten United States Geological Survey ("USGS") quadrangles and generally consist of a complex assemblage of owned and/or leased tracts that range from a few acres to several hundred acres in size.
 Segregation of mineral and surface ownership is common to the properties, with Corsa acquiring the necessary rights to support development through purchase or lease agreements with predominately private owners or entities.
 Corsa typically only acquires rights for areas required for development of resources and therefore does not have contiguous property control throughout the project area.

-Corsa operations currently consists of five active mines (see table below).
-Three of which are underground (Casselman, Acosta and Horning) and two active surface mines (Schrock Run and Schrock Run Extension).
+Corsa operations currently consists of four active mines (see table below).
+Three of which are underground (Casselman, Acosta and Horning) and one active surface mine (Schrock Run Extension).
 Corsa operates two preparation plants and rail load-out facilities, the Cambria preparation plant which is serviced by the CSX rail line and the Shade Creek preparation plant which is serviced by the Norfolk Southern rail line.
 In addition, Corsa has another preparation plant, the Rockwood Plant, which is on care-and-maintenance status.